 The Leading Teams certificate allows students to demonstrate greater expertise in leading professional teams.
 The certificate allows for the further development of leadership skills and competencies for application in students' professional lives including awareness of the self as a leader, key leadership perspectives, cultural diversity considerations, and impactfully managing groups and teams.
 The certificate applies a keen awareness of diversity, equity, and inclusion concepts throughout the coursework.

-Transfer courses are not accepted for certificate courses.
-All 16 or 17 credits must be completed within the College of Professional Studies.
+Transfer courses are not accepted for the certificate courses.
+All 16 or 17 credits must be completed within University College.